humdrum-tools/humdrum-documentation/tool/correl/index.md

 ## EXAMPLES ##

-The following examples illustrate the operation of **correl.** The first example shows an excerpt containing considerable parallel motion between two polyphonic voices.
+The following examples illustrate the operation of <span class="tool">correl</span>.
+The first example shows an excerpt containing considerable parallel motion between two polyphonic voices.
 Measuring the pitch-contour similarity can be done using the single input mode. ``